The Manor House, Sedgefield: Background

-Robert Wright was of the Wright family of Kilverstone in Norfolk which is a traditional rural hunting area similar to Sedgefield which would have suited him as a place in which to exile himself from London following his fathers demise.
-In the year that his father died and Robert became Judge of the Common Pleas he married Alicea Pitt (née Johnson) (1643-1723) widow of Baldwin Pitt in St. Edmund's Church, Sedgefield.
-Alicea was the daughter and heir of gentleman of Sedgefield John Johnson who was a land owner and had benefited from the allocation of land resulting from the Sedgefield Enclosure Act of 1636 and therefore Robert would have acquired land as a result of his marriage.
-Alicea, at 46 was twice as old as Robert who was 23 when they married.
-The octagonal font in St. Edmund's Church commemorates the marriage with a coat of arms of Wright impaling Johnson.
+Robert Wright was of the Wright family of Kilverstone in Norfolk which is a traditional rural hunting area similar to Sedgefield, which would have suited him as a place in which to exile himself from London following his father’s demise.
+In the year that his father died and Robert became Judge of the Common Pleas he married Alicea Pitt (née Johnson) (1643-1723) widow of Baldwin Pitt in St Edmund's Church, Sedgefield.
+Alicea was the daughter and heir of gentleman of Sedgefield John Johnson, who was a land owner and had benefited from the allocation of land resulting from the Sedgefield enclosure award of 1636, and therefore Robert would have acquired land as a result of his marriage.
+Alicea at 46 was twice as old as Robert who was 23 when they married.
+The octagonal font in St Edmund's Church commemorates the marriage with a coat of arms of Wright impaling Johnson.
 The marriage of Freville Lambton to Anne Wright is commemorated on another face of the font in the same way.
-We can assume that after his arrival in Sedgefield Anne would have lived with Robert until her marriage in 1695 and also their other sisters Susan Radford (née Wright) (d 1730 at Hardwick) following the death of her husband Virtue Radford in 1694, Elizabeth (d 1753, London) until her marriage to John Rugge in 1692 and Alice (1672-1724) until her marriage to John Ball in 1706 however where they lived prior to the building of the Manor House is not known.
+We can assume that after his arrival in Sedgefield Anne would have lived with Robert until her marriage in 1695 and also their other sisters Susan Radford (née Wright) (d.
+1730 at Hardwick) following the death of her husband Virtue Radford in 1694, Elizabeth (d.
+1753, London) until her marriage to John Rugge in 1692 and Alice (1672-1724) until her marriage to John Ball in 1706, however where they lived prior to the building of the Manor House is not known.
 Robert had his own house built, what is now the Manor House, and completed in 1707 as evidenced on the notable sun dial on the front elevation of the house.

-As a wealthy member of London society Robert had many influences and it appears he brought these north to incorporate into his the house which was built as a Queen Anne style mansion house.
+As a wealthy member of London society Robert had many influences, and it appears he brought these north to incorporate into his house which was built as a Queen Anne style mansion house.